 The study load of the programme is 240 credits, 60 credits of which are in the propaedeutic phase and 180 for the main phase.
-This notwithstanding, the study load of the three-year ICM-track as referred to in article 2.8 is 180 credits, of which 60 credits are awarded for the propaedeutic phase and 120 for the main phase.
+This notwithstanding, the study load of the three-year HBO-track as referred to in article 2.8 is 180 credits, of which 60 credits are awarded for the propaedeutic phase and 120 for the main phase.
+The study load of an Associate Degree Programme is 120 credits.